-This product stands out due to its ability to deliver clear, bright, and captivating images.
+These binoculars stand out due to their ability to deliver clear, bright, and captivating images.
 This is made possible by the phase-coated roof prism and the fully multi-coated eco-glass lenses.
-With a field of view of 300ft at 1000 yards and accurate color rendition, you are assured of capturing the entire action around you.
-This is a gadget that is designed for utterly any outdoor activity from birding, attending sports games, sailing, attending concerts to hunting.
+With a field of view of 324ft at 1000 yards and accurate color rendition, you are assured of capturing the entire action around you.
+This is a gadget that is designed for utterly any outdoor activity from birding, attending sports games, sailing, attending concerts to hunting, and is probably.

 Adjusting for a better view is easy as each side adjusts separately with a middle adjustment placed for finer tuning.